PeernetOfficial/core/webapi/readme.md

 This updates files that are already published on the blockchain.
 This is useful for example when changing a file name or description.
 Just like with the add file function, the file must be already stored in the Warehouse, otherwise this function fails.

+The files are identified by their IDs.
+If an ID is not set, this function fails with HTTP 400.
+The size field is ignored; it will be automatically set to the file size identified by the hash (via the Warehouse).

 Note as this replaces the previous file record on the blockchain, all details (including special metadata fields) must be included.